Understanding Community Context in Houston

 The Houston area owes much of its economic success and cultural vibrancy to the immigrants who have made this region their home.
 While categorized under one label, the “immigrant population” comprises people who were born outside the United States (foreign born), including naturalized citizens, legal permanent residents, temporary residents, and unauthorized immigrants.

 More than one in four individuals living in the Houston three-county region are immigrants.
-Among the three counties, Fort Bend County is home to the highest share of immigrants (32%) with Montgomery County home to the lowest (15%).
+Among the three counties, Fort Bend County is home to the highest share of immigrants (31%) with Montgomery County home to the lowest (17%).
 For the past few decades, Houston’s immigrant community has grown at a faster rate than the U.S.-born population, and this trend is showing no sign of slowing in Fort Bend.
-This makes it likely that immigrants will continue to constitute a greater proportion of Houston’s population in the coming years.

 Most unauthorized immigrants in the Houston-area have lived in the country for five or more years